How a Career Coach Can Bring Clarity and Confidence to Your Job Search

 2) Prepare quality application materials that differentiate you from similar applicants

-A top-quality resume, cover letter, and LinkedIn profile are critical to your success in the job search - especially given the extremely competitive state of the job market due to COVID-19.
+A top-quality resume, cover letter, and LinkedIn profile are critical to your success in the job search.

 - Achievement-based, helping to differentiate you from other applicants with similar backgrounds